 One person on Capitol Hill eventually took notice.
 By 2007, enough anecdotal evidence had poured in from the wars to prompt Sen. Tom Coburn, Oklahoma Republican, to launch a campaign for the Army to find a new rifle.

 “Considering the longstanding reliability and lethality problems with the M16 design, of which the M4 is based, I am afraid that our troops in combat might not have the best weapon,” Senator Tom Coburn wrote to the Army in April 2007.
 “A number of manufacturers have researched, tested, and fielded weapons which, by all accounts, appear to provide significantly improved reliability.”

 The senator fought a lonely battle the next five years.

-The M4 is still in the hands of our troops, and they are experiencing problems which our military could remedy very quickly by recalling these weapons and issuing a better alternative.
-Even if the new issue, the alternative, is a "foreign made" rifle, I believe that the lives and safety of our troops justifies getting them the absolutely best rifle we can!
+The M4 is still in the hands of our troops, and they are experiencing problems that our military could remedy very quickly by recalling these weapons and issuing a better alternative.
+Even if the new issue, the alternative, is a "foreign-made" rifle, I believe that the lives and safety of our troops justify getting them the absolute best rifle we can!